blalor/hook-hub/README.md

     "d15db67d-e55a-447a-a104-9df1cc08509e"

-Register the `zabbix-to-hubot-say` module as a subscriber, which will publish new events with a type of `hubot-say`:
+Register the `zabbix-to-hubot-say` module as a subscriber, which will in turn publish new events with a type of `hubot-say`:

     # curl -is \
         -X POST \
         -H 'Content-Type: application/json' \
         -d '{
-            "description":"convert zabbix alerts to hubot-say types",
+            "description": "convert zabbix alerts to hubot-say types", "type": "zabbix",
-            "type": "zabbix",
             "handler": {
                 "name": "zabbix-to-hubot-say"